We Americans like our mayonnaise.

 1.)
 Combine the egg, the yolk, garlic, lemon juice, and mustard in a blender or food processor (or use a stick blender).
 Blend together.

 2.)
 Add your oil.
 Blend on LOW speed while pouring the oil into the blender in a fine stream as the mixture emulsifies and thickens.
 The trick is to pour it in slowly while blending ~ not all at once.

-Note: If you add 2 tsp. whey, you can extend the life of the mayo in the refrigerator to 1 month and increase the nutrition and enzymatic activity even more.
+Note: If you add 2 tsp. whey, you can extend the life of the mayo in the refrigerator to 1 month or more and increase the nutrition and enzymatic activity even more.
 The whey acts as a natural preservative loaded with probiotics.
-In an old post, I show you how to make your own whey.
+I get it from the liquid in my plain yogurt.
+Or here’s how to make your own whey.